gsylvie/git-reverse.sh/README.md

 ![Repo with normal chronology](https://bit-booster.com/git-reverse/orig.png)

-But you want your repository to look like [this](http://vm.bit-booster.com/bitbucket/plugins/servlet/bb_net/projects/BB/repos/jack_reversed/commits):
+Run the script against to make your repo look like [this](http://vm.bit-booster.com/bitbucket/plugins/servlet/bb_net/projects/BB/repos/jack_reversed/commits):

 ![Repo with reversed chronology](https://bit-booster.com/git-reverse/reversed.png)

-Then this is the script for you.

 This script can also help teams trying to work with pull requests from [Merlin the Magician](https://en.wikipedia.org/wiki/Merlin) or [Benjamin Button](https://blog.pinboard.in/2016/10/benjamin_button_reviews_the_new_macbook_pro/).